Exe (Product: exe) | Custom Commands Registration

 Tutorial.

 After setting up Product: exe, you can now go ahead and create custom commands.
-Go to ReplicatedStorage and proceed to exe_storage inside it, you will find the folder named custom_commands.
+Go to ReplicatedStorage and proceed to exe_storage inside it, you will find the module named custom_commands.
 This is the place where you first set up your custom commands.

 image